Spotting Email Phishing Scams

-We offer a complimentary retirement plan review, where a Barber Financial Group advisor will sit down with you and review your current retirement plan giving you an idea of where you stand today and where you could be in the future.
+We offer a complimentary retirement plan review, where a Modern Wealth Management advisor will sit down with you and review your current retirement plan giving you an idea of where you stand today and where you could be in the future.
 If that sounds like something you would like to try, give us a call at 913-393-1000 or schedule a complimentary consultation below.

 Schedule Complimentary Consultation